DHTMLX/docs-suite/docs/layout/layout_structure.md

 - horizontal layout

-This type of layout contains several [](layout/api/layout_rows_config.md) of cells which are placed horizontally.
+This type of layout contains several [](layout/api/layout_rows_config.md) of cells that are placed horizontally.

 ~~~js
 const layout = new dhx.Layout("layout_container", {